johndovern/reverse-gitignore/README.md

 ## dmenugitignore-auto
-dmenugitignore-auto makes maintaining your reversed `.gitignore` files that much easier by finding all the `.gitignore` files in the given repo and running dmenugitignore in those directories to update all of your folders at once. instead of going and manually searching for and updating each `.gitignore` file this script finds those files and updates them for you.
+dmenugitignore-auto makes maintaining your reversed `.gitignore` files that much easier by finding all the `.gitignore` files in the given repo and running dmenugitignore in those directories to update all of those files at once. instead of going and manually searching for and updating each `.gitignore` file this script finds those files and updates them for you.
 ### not just for one repo